mkuyper/basicmac/services/perso/README.md

 - Flow control: none

 After reset, the device checks for presence of personalization/test equipment (PTE) by checking the state of a designated I/O line.
-If this line is driven high by a PTE, the test and personalization mode is activated; otherwise the device will resume normal operation.
+If this line is driven — high or low, depending on configuration — by a PTE, the test and personalization mode is activated; otherwise the device will resume normal operation.

 > **Note:** It is recommended to use the UART RX line as the designated I/O
-> line.
-Since the idle state of a UART line is logic high, a PTE is easily
+> line in active-high mode.
+Since the idle state of a UART line is logic high,
-> detected whenever a serial transceiver is connected to the device.
+> a PTE is easily detected whenever a serial transceiver is connected to the
+> device.

 ## Data Link Layer